nils-nilsen/human-apriltag-tracking/README.md

 This project was part of my master's thesis.
 I needed a cheap and relatively simple **real-time** tracking system to determine the position of people in a room.
 Most tracking systems are either very expensive or very complicated to calibrate.
+And I thought that it might be useful for others too.

 **All you need is a webcam and some cardboard.**

-The tracking system is based on the visual fiducial system Apriltags from the [APRIL Robotics Laboratory at the University of Michigan](https://april.eecs.umich.edu/software/apriltag).
+The tracking system is based on the visual fiducial system **_Apriltags_** from the [APRIL Robotics Laboratory at the University of Michigan](https://april.eecs.umich.edu/software/apriltag).
-And I thought that it might be useful for others too.

 [Apriltag Repository](https://github.com/AprilRobotics/apriltag)